coot/cmdalias_vim/README.md

 Description
 ===========

+Note: the interface has changed slightly: buflocal aliases added.
+To redefine default range add it to the cmd rather than alias (this is more logical).

 This plugin implements aliases for command names, wihtout vim restriction: user defined commands via :command must begin with a captial letter.
 Using this plugin you make an alias to a command where the alias, is any sequence.